vmgabriel/fastapi-ddd-abs-libs/README.md

 - [ ] Global Backlog
     - [ ] Recovery Password
     - [ ] List of Users
+        - [ ] Getting using username like
     - [ ] Change Permissions Online
         - [ ] Allow Add/Remove/Update Audiences in roles
+        - [ ] Table Organization for Audiences
     - [ ] Validation for Logic Delete